lit/lit.dev/packages/lit-dev-content/site/docs/components/context.md

 Contexts are compared with with strict equality.

-If you want two separate `createContext()` calls to referer to the same context, then use a key that will by equal under strict equality like a string for `Symbol.for()`:
+If you want two separate `createContext()` calls to referrer to the same context, then use a key that will by equal under strict equality like a string for `Symbol.for()`:

 ```ts
 // true